-MEDICAL APPROPRIATENESS REVIEW SCENARIO 2: RAE 1 AND ROCKY MOUNTAIN HEALTH PLAN PRIME MCO QUESTION MH/SUD M/S cannot deny cases for medical necessity. cannot deny cases for medical necessity.
-Do you use a two-level review process?
+SCHARIO 2.
+RAL I AND ROCKI MOUNTAIN HEALTH PLAN PRIME MCO QUESTION MH/SUD M/S Do you use a two-level review process?
 Yes, RMHP uses a two level review process.
 CCs or CPhTs complete the first review and if it appears a request is not meeting medical necessity, it is sent to a medical director or pharmacist for a second level review.
 Yes, RMHP uses a two level review process.
 CCs or CPhTs complete the first review and if it appears a request is not meeting medical necessity, it is sent to a medical director or pharmacist for a second level review.
 Who performs the medical appropriateness reviews?
 Please include who can approve/deny and the qualifications of the reviewers.
 Clinical Coordinators can approve authorizations but cannot deny authorizations for medical necessity.
-All Clinical Coordinators that work on the Prime line of business are licensed behavioral health clinicians (LPC, LMFT, LCSW) or RNs with psychiatric experience.
+All Clinical Coordinators that work on the RMHP line of business are licensed behavioral health clinicians (LPC, LMFT, LCSW) or RNs with psychiatric experience.
 All Clinical Coordinators are licensed in Colorado.
 Medical directors can approve or deny authorizations.
 Both Medical Directors that work on the Prime line of business are licensed physicians who hold an unrestricted license to practice in the state of Colorado and are board certified in psychiatry.
 One of the medical directors is also board certified in addiction medicine.
 Pharmacy: Medical necessity reviews are completed at a variety of medical professional levels.
 The initial case review is completed by a certified pharmacy tech (CPhT) that identifies applicable information from what the prescriber provided.
 If the CPhT is able to approve, the pharmacy tech will approve.
-If the CPhT cannot approve based on the guideline criteria, the case is forwarded to a Clinical Coordinators can approve authorizations but cannot deny authorizations for medical necessity.
-All Clinical Coordinator that work on the Prime line of business are licensed RNs with licensure in Colorado.
+If the CPhT cannot approve based on the guideline criteria, the case is forwarded to a Pharmacist for further review.
+Clinical Coordinators can approve authorizations but cannot deny authorizations for medical necessity.
+All Clinical Coordinators that work on the Prime line of business are licensed RNs with licensure in Colorado.
 Medical directors can approve or deny authorizations.
 The Medical Directors that work on the Prime line of business are licensed physicians who hold an unrestricted license to practice in the state of Colorado.
 Pharmacy: Medical necessity reviews are completed at a variety of medical professional levels.
 The initial case review is completed by a certified pharmacy tech (CPhT) that identifies applicable information from what the prescriber provided.
 If the CPhT is able to approve, the pharmacy tech will approve.
 If the CPhT cannot approve based on the guideline criteria, the case is forwarded to a Pharmacist for further review.
 The initial review is completed by the pharmacist.

-MEDICAL APPROPRIATENESS REVIEW SCENARIO 2: RAE 1 AND ROCKY MOUNTAIN HEALTH PLAN PRIME MCO QUESTION MH/SUD M/S Pharmacist for further review.
+MEDICAL APPROPRIATENESS REVIEW SCENARIO 2: RAE 1 AND ROCKY MOUNTAIN HEALTH PLAN PRIME MCO

 The initial review is completed by the pharmacist.

-Medical Appropriateness Review Findings: Scenario 2
+Medical Appropriateness Review